Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

-An additional computational expense for the diffusion model arises from evaluating the U-Net, which is required for each iteration of the ODE solver.
-Nevertheless, we can freely choose more precise integrators to decrease the number of inference steps when sampling from a diffusion model.
+Additionally, we can choose more precise integrators to decrease the number of inference steps when sampling from a diffusion model.
 In contrast, HMC requires the introduction of auxiliary momenta and one must always use a symplectic integrator, such as the leapfrog method.
-Additionally, this analysis must be done in sequence for HMC, but the diffusion model can, in principle, generate all data in parallel.

-\subsection{Influence of Symmetry on Model Expressivity}
+\subsection{Influence of symmetry on model expressivity}

 A simple measure of model quality is to compare the true action $S[\phi]$ with the learned effective action $S_{\rm eff}[\phi]$, each evaluated on the same batch of generated configurations.
-Qualitatively, these values should align well if the model is trained well, i.e. one should find $S_{\rm eff}[\phi] \approx S[\phi] + c$, where $c$ is an irrelevant normalization constant.
+If the model is trained well, one should find $S_{\rm eff}[\phi] \approx S[\phi] + c$, where $c$ is an irrelevant normalization constant.
 Quantitatively, we can judge this alignment through the coefficient of determination $R^2$ between the two actions.
-In Fig.~\ref{fig:logp_vs_logq_hists}, we show the learned action in strong agreement with the true action on an $8 \times 8$ lattice.
+In figure~\ref{fig:logp_vs_logq_hists}, we show the learned action in strong agreement with the true action on an $8 \times 8$ lattice.

-Perhaps a more illuminating measure of model quality is the effective sample size (ESS).
-As defined and discussed in Sect.~\ref{sec:0D_ess}, the ESS contains information about how importance weights are distributed across a generated ensemble.
+Another measure of model quality is the effective sample size (ESS).
+As defined and discussed in section~\ref{sec:0D_ess}, the ESS contains information about how importance weights are distributed across a generated ensemble.
 Moreover, the ESS is also correlated with the acceptance rate of a Metropolis accept/reject chain applied to the ensemble.
 The probability of accepting the next `proposal' sample $\phi_i$ given the previous sample $\phi_{i-1}$ is given by

 where the $w_i$ are sample importance weights given by